altcha-org/altcha/README.md

 - **customfetch**: A custom `fetch` function for retrieving the challenge.
   Accepts `url: string` and `init: RequestInit` as arguments and must return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 - **delay**: Artificial delay in milliseconds before verification (defaults to 0).
+- **disableautofocus**: If true, prevents the code-challenge input from automatically receiving focus on render (defaults to `false`).
 - **expire**: Challenge expiration duration in milliseconds.
 - **floating**: Enable floating UI (possible values: `auto`, `top`, `bottom`).
 - **floatinganchor**: CSS selector of the "anchor" to which the floating UI will be attached (defaults to the `button[type="submit"]` in the related form).